canjs/can-stache/docs/expressions/expressions.md

 {{key}}
 ```

-Or they can makeup the method, helper, arguments and hash value parts of
+Or they can make up the method, helper, arguments, and hash value parts of
 Call, Helper, and Hash expressions:

 ```